xa22629/swbio/README.md

 ### Instructions
 1. Ensure that the notebook and csv file are saved in the same directory.
-2. Open the 'Individual Project: Strava Archive Analysis.ipynb' notebook and import the necessary packages stated above.
+2. Open the 'strava.ipynb' notebook and import the necessary packages stated above.
 3. Read in the 'activities.csv' file.
 4. Run the cells sequentially.
-Note that some cells will overwrite existing data, therefore errors may be generated should you try to run a cell a second time without clearing the output first.
+Note that some cells will overwrite existing data, therefore errors may be generated should you try to run a cell a second time without reading in the original data again.
 5. The notebook is split into four sections:
    - Manipulation of the Dataset - this code will re-organise the data frame to facilitate the subsequent analysis.
    - Initial Exploration - this returns numerical answers to specific questions as part of f-strings.